IBM/ibm-block-csi-driver/docs/content/release_notes/known_issues.md

 -   **Service** – Non-disruptive recoverable error that can be resolved through a workaround.
 -   **Low** – Low-impact usability-related issue.

-**Important:**

--   **The issues listed below apply to IBM block storage CSI driver 1.12.1**.
-As long as a newer version has not yet been released, a newer release notes edition for IBM block storage CSI driver 1.12.1 might be issued to provide a more updated list of known issues and workarounds.
+**The issues listed below apply to IBM block storage CSI driver 1.12.1**.
+As long as a newer version has not yet been released, a newer release notes edition for IBM block storage CSI driver 1.12.1 might be issued to provide a more updated list of known issues and workarounds.{: important}

--   When a newer version is released for general availability, the release notes of this version will no longer be updated.
+When a newer version is released for general availability, the release notes of this version will no longer be updated.
 Accordingly, check the release notes of the newer version to learn whether any newly discovered issues affect IBM block storage CSI driver 1.12.1 or whether the newer version resolves any of the issues listed below.

 |Ticket ID|Severity|Description|
 |---------|--------|-----------|